ArweaveTeam/docs.arweave.org-info/mining/hardware.md

 impact of hyperthreading/SMT, so for now best to only count the number of physical cores on your CPU rather than virtual cores.

-Some points to keep in mind:
+Some points to keep in mind.
+For each VDF step your miner will compute:
-- For each VDF step your miner will compute **1 H0 hash for every partition**
+- 1 H0 hash for every partition
-- For each VDF step your miner will compute **400 H1 hashes for every partition**
+- 400 H1 hashes for every partition
-- For each VDF step your miner will compute **0-400 H2 hashes for every partition**
+- 0-400 H2 hashes for every partition
   - *The specific number of H2 hashes is determined by how much of the weave you're mining.*

 For the following examples, please keep in mind that with all the benchmarks, these